Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 This is great news for a city, as the 'heat island' effect is incredible as the sun's warmth builds up around all the flat roofs.
 If it can lessen the heat, and also prevent heat loss in winter, reduce damage of the roof structure by protecting it from ultraviolet rays, and provide wildlife habitat, that's all good.

-You can also benefit from the many new products out there for green roof construction.
 Start small with an extensive green roof on a shed, Glory Be; the earth sheltered root cellar, chicken house or playhouse, and see if you like the way it performs.
-For even smaller projects, build a green roof on your doghouse, or make a customized miniature green roof for the birds on a bird house.

 An easy option is building a modular green roof, which has the advantage of speed and ease of handling, as well as almost instant color and texture if the modules are pre-planted and rooted off site.